Next: , Up: Selection Expressions

 $ recsel -e "OpenedBy = 'John Smith'"

-instead of using the full field name:
+instead of using a full field name:

 $ recsel -e "Hacker:Name:OpenedBy = 'John Smith'"